Saturday Night Slam Masters: Reception

 In Japan, Game Machine listed Saturday Night Slam Masters on their September 1, 1993 issue as being the sixth most-successful table arcade unit of the month.
 In North America, Play Meter listed it to be the 22nd most-popular arcade game in October 1993.

 Reviewing the Super NES version, GamePro praised the four-player gameplay, the variety of moves, and the unique graphical touches to each of the characters.
 They concluded "If you want a breather from intense fighting games, this wrestling cart's a refreshing break."

 A reviewer for Next Generation panned the Genesis version, saying that the game is generic and unoriginal, and that only the barbed-wire ring in the Death Match "[saves] the game from being horrible."
 He urged wrestling fans to get WWF Raw instead.

 Video Games: The Ultimate Gaming Magazine gave the Super NES version an overall score of 8/10 praising the colors and sounds, the smooth character controls, and the gameplay as “slammingly brutal”.
 Stating the game as “A great home version of a great arcade game.”

 In 2018, Complex ranked the game 30th on their "The Best Super Nintendo Games of All Time."

 Sequels

 Muscle Bomber Duo

-Muscle Bomber Duo: Ultimate Team Battle, released in Japan as Muscle Bomber Duo: Heat Up Warriors, is an updated version of the original Slam Masters which eliminates the Single Match mode from the original game, focusing solely on the two-on-two Team Battle mode.
+Muscle Bomber Duo: Ultimate Team Battle, released in Japan as Muscle Bomber Duo: Heat Up Warriors, is an updated version of the original Slam Masters.
+This version eliminates the Single Match mode from the original game, focusing solely on the two-on-two Team Battle mode.
 The same character can now be chosen by more than one player and each wrestler now has two additional special moves: a dual side attack and a vacuum move.
 Duo is the only game in the series to retain the Muscle Bomber title for its international releases.

 Although the players can choose and pick their team as they please, there are five "official" combinations that the game will recognize and give a name to.
 The official tag teams are as follows: